APPOINTMENTS AND CANCELLATIONS

 Please make any changes to your appointment at least 24 hours in advance.
 You will be responsible for the standard fee ($80) if notice of cancellation is given less than 24 hours before the scheduled appointment.

-Cancellations and rescheduled sessions will be subject to a full charge if NOT RECEIVED AT LEAST 24 HOURS IN ADVANCE.
+Cancellations and rescheduled sessions will be subject to a full charge if not received at least 24 hours in advance.
 This is necessary because a time commitment is made to you and is held exclusively for you.
 If you are late for a session, you may lose some of that session time.
 I have the right to refuse to honor an appointment if you arrive more than 15 minutes after the scheduled time.

-I request that you commit to meeting once per week for the first six weeks of our work together, in order to foster a therapeutic relationship conducive to effective treatment.
+I request that you commit to meeting once per week for the first six weeks of our work together, in order to foster a therapeutic alliance conducive to effective treatment.
 After this time, we may re-evaluate the frequency of our appointments based on your therapeutic goals.

 SLIDING SCALE SERVICES

 I reserve a limited number of appointments each week for individuals whose financial circumstances require special consideration with regard to my fees.
 You are responsible for investing my standard fee ($80) for our first session and for any sessions that are cancelled or rescheduled with less than 24 hours notice.
-We will agree upon an appropriate fee, determined based on household income and number of dependents, before at our first meeting and will re-evaluate every eight weeks.
+We will agree upon an acceptable fee, determined based on your household income and number of dependents, before our first meeting and will re-evaluate every eight weeks.

-If you need to contact me between sessions, please send me an email, text message or voicemail message.
+If you need to contact me between sessions, please send me an email, text message, or voicemail message.
 I am often not immediately available; however, I will attempt to return your call within 24 hours.
 Please note that face-to-face sessions are highly preferable to phone sessions.
 However, in the event that you are out of town, sick, or in need of additional support, phone sessions are available.
 If a true emergency situation arises, please call 911 or go to a local emergency room.